nyoupaneroshan/whatsapp/README.md

 2. Open the index.html file in your browser.

 ### 📁 CSV File Format
-Prepare a CSV file with the following format: csv
+ Prepare a CSV file with the following format:
-Copy
-Edit

 name,number,message
 John Doe,+1234567890,Hello John!
-Jane Smith,+0987654321,Hi Jane, how are you? name (optional): Used for personalization.
+Jane Smith,+0987654321,Hi Jane, how are you? name (optional): Used for personalization. (will not be selected)

 number: Phone number in international format (e.g., +9779812345678).
-No spaces or special characters.
+No spaces or special characters. (this is the main segment)

-message (optional): Custom message for each contact.
+message (optional): Custom message for each contact.( will not be selected)

-⚠️ Note: Currently, the project only supports message sending based on phone numbers.
+ **Note:**: Currently, the project only supports message sending based on phone numbers.
 There is no limit on how many contacts you can upload.

 If the message column is empty, a default message will be used.